Entanglement dynamics for atoms near a reflecting boundary: Enhancement and suppression by environment-induced interactions: Entanglement dynamics for a two-atom system near a boundary

 In Fig.~\ref{10}, we show the time evolution of concurrence for a two-atom system initially in the state $|10\rangle$.
-When the distance between the nearer atom and plate is small compared with the transition wavelength, while the interatomic separation is larger than the transition wavelength (Fig.~\ref{10} (left)), the environment-induced interatomic interaction dominates at early times, thereby assisting entanglement generation.
-At later times, the environment-induced atom--plate interaction becomes dominant, suppressing entanglement generation.
-When the distance between the nearer atom and plate is comparable to the transition wavelength and the interatomic separation is larger than the transition wavelength (Fig.~\ref{10} (middle)), the environment-induced atom--plate interaction has little influence on the evolution of entanglement.
+In particular, we compare four cases: (i) atoms with both environment-induced interactions present ($D \neq 0$, $\Delta \neq 0$); (ii) without environment-induced interactions ($D = \Delta = 0$); (iii) with only the environment-induced atom-atom interaction ($D \neq 0$, $\Delta = 0$); and (iv) with only the environment-induced atom-boundary interaction ($D = 0$, $\Delta \neq 0$).
+When the distance between the nearer atom and plate is small compared with the transition wavelength, while the interatomic separation is larger than the transition wavelength [Fig.~\ref{10} (left)], the environment-induced interatomic interaction dominates at early times, thereby assisting entanglement generation.
+At later times, the environment-induced atom-plate interaction becomes dominant, suppressing entanglement generation.
+When the distance between the nearer atom and plate is comparable to the transition wavelength and the interatomic separation is larger than the transition wavelength [Fig.~\ref{10} (middle)], the environment-induced atom-plate interaction has little influence on the evolution of entanglement.
 In this case, the environment-induced interatomic interaction plays a dominant role, assisting the entanglement generation.
-When the distance between the nearer atom and plate is comparable to the transition wavelength and the interatomic separation is small compared with the transition wavelength (Fig.~\ref{10} (right)), the environment-induced interatomic interaction dominates at early times, enhancing entanglement generation.
-At later times, however, both the environment-induced interatomic interaction and the environment-induced atom--plate interaction affect the evolution of entanglement.
+When the distance between the nearer atom and plate is comparable to the transition wavelength and the interatomic separation is small compared with the transition wavelength [Fig.~\ref{10} (right)], the environment-induced interatomic interaction dominates at early times, enhancing entanglement generation.
+At later times, however, both the environment-induced interatomic interaction and the environment-induced atom-plate interaction affect the evolution of entanglement.
 Their combined effect suppresses entanglement generation, leading to a shorter survival time for the entanglement.